The Best Professionally Installed Home Security Systems in 2025

 SimpliSafe Installation Cost

-SimpliSafe keypad You’ll have to fork over at least $124.99 for professional installation, but it can cost you much more.
-That base price covers installation for five pieces of equipment.
-When we bought our 14-piece SimpliSafe package, they quoted us over $200 for professional installation.
+Our SimpliSafe keypad came with our security system.
+SimpliSafe installations run $124.99 minimum.
+That price covers five pieces of equipment.
+When we bought our 14-piece SimpliSafe package, they quoted us over $200.
+Neither price is outrageously expensive for the amount of work required.

-It’s also worth noting that unlike Vivint and ADT that have in-house technicians, SimpliSafe outsources the job to OnTech.
-Who’s OnTech?
-Exactly.
+Just keep in mind that unlike Vivint and ADT that have in-house, trained technicians, SimpliSafe outsources the job to OnTech.

 SimpliSafe Equipment